Real ID Act

 Replacing a lost or stolen Colorado ID

 If you have been issued a Colorado ID, it is much easier to replace than to obtain a Colorado ID for the first time.
 If your residency information has changed, you will need to bring in two proofs of residency for your new address.
-If everything else is the same, you will need to scan your fingerprint and the DMV will examine the photo image they have on file to verify your identity.
+If everything else is the same, you will need to scan your fingerprint and the DMV will verify your identity.
 In some cases, DMV may require that you provide your birth certificate or Social Security card to replace your ID.

 How much does a Colorado ID cost?